 In the past week, the Langley High School community and the Christian community has been rocked by two teen suicides.
 How do we address this difficult topic with sensitivity and love?
 I pray that the resources below will be helpful and bring hope in the wake of these tragedies.
 Below is an edited version of a 2013 Christianity Today article by Al Hsu.
 Mr. Hsu is the author of Grieving a Suicide: A Loved One’s Search for Comfort, Answers and Hope.
 Click HERE to read the unedited article.
-(Click on highlighted-in-red text for extra content.)
+(Click on highlighted-in-bold text for extra content.)

 “When Suicide Strikes in the Body of Christ”

 As the suicide of Rick Warren’s son Matthew brings renewed attention to mental health, depression, and suicide, we see that his case is not uncommon.
 Every 15 minutes, someone in the United States takes his or her own life.
 That’s 35,000 suicides every year in this country—and likely more, since many suicides are disguised as accidents.
 Sadly, suicide occurs among Christians at essentially the same rate as non-Christians.

 Suicide kills a disproportionate number of young people and the elderly, and it has become increasingly prevalent among returning veterans.
 More active duty soldiers now die from suicide than from combat.
 A 2012 Dept. of Veterans Affairs study found that 22 veterans on average kill themselves each day, totaling more than 8,000 a year.

 Each suicide leaves behind on average six to ten survivors – husbands, wives, parents, children, siblings, other close friends or family members.
 Every year, hundreds of thousands of people, including many of our church members, will grieve the loss of a loved one to suicide.